Mortgage Requirements 2026: What You Need to Qualify

 What are common mortgage mistakes to avoid?

 Avoid things like making large purchases, taking on new debts, or switching jobs shortly before or during the mortgage approval process.
-Also, review your credit reports to make sure you understand your current credit score and dispute any potential errors.
+Also, review your credit reports to understand your current credit score and dispute any potential errors.

 Disclaimer: The information provided in this article is for informational and educational purposes only.
 It is not intended as legal, financial, investment, or tax advice, and should not be relied upon as such.
 Mortgage rates, terms, products, and eligibility requirements are subject to change without notice and vary based on individual circumstances, credit profile, property type, loan amount, and other factors.
 All loans are subject to credit approval.
 This content does not constitute a commitment to lend or an offer of specific loan terms.
 For personalized mortgage advice and to discuss loan products that may be suitable for your situation, please contact one of our licensed loan officers